maxerickson/osm-round-austin/readme.md

 fetch.sh pulls data from Overpass-Api using this query: http://overpass-turbo.eu/s/ksJ and stores it in buildings.osm.

 round.py reads buildings.osm and rounds the height values to 2 digits, saving the modified data in rounded_buildings.osm.

+The changes in rounded_buildings.osm can be commited to OSM by opening the file in JOSM and uploading.